-RM is primarily represented at the URC Meetings.
+RM is primarily represented at the ARMC Meetings.
 This ensures adequate flow of risk information and provides an opportunity to discuss with key staff the existing risk areas, identification of potential emerging risks and risk mitigation techniques.
 RM meets with Risk Owners regularly to review their risks, assess whether any changes to either the inherent or residual risk measurements are required, discuss the current mitigating controls for their risk, discuss emerging risks and consider whether any future management actions have been identified.

-The main changes to risk controls are agreed with risk control owners and documented in a set of meeting notes and subsequently in the Risk Register.
+The main changes to risk controls are agreed with risk control owners and documented in our new Strategic risk system - Decision Focus.
 RM regularly reviews the Risk Register in respect of the appropriateness of the measure of risk at both inherent and residual levels.